-And the law professors are afraid of revenge, too, just like lawyers and people in the media.
+The law professors are afraid of revenge, too, just like lawyers and people in the media.
 If they speak out against corruption, they can get sued, and their university can get sued, and start losing money from the government and the big donations from business people.
 And the particular law instructors might lose their jobs.

 But law professors almost always stay away from the millions of poor little victims of the law, who are getting their lives destroyed by crooked lawyers and judges.
-Law professors find themselves in trouble if they rock the boat and try to expose the culture of bribery and court fraud, so they stay away from it.
+Law professors fear getting themselves in trouble if they rock the boat and try to expose the culture of bribery and court fraud, so they stay away from it.
 Like practicing lawyers, they won't risk their careers to help poor victims, whom they feel they won't be able to help anyway, because everything is stacked against the victim.

 Click here to go back to the FAQ table of contents.